-Pet Memorials, in our day and age, can be a troublesome idea for many.
-The traditional advice from experts can seem nice at first glance, but, to non-experts -- such as family and friends of the deceased pets’ owner -- the advice can be downright strange.
+It is not uncommon for individuals to be troubled by the thought of creating a pet memorial.
+The traditional advice from experts can seem nice at first glance, but, to non-experts - such as family and friends of the deceased pets’ owner - the advice can be downright strange.
 That can leave a grieving pet owner with a problem that he or she did not expect.
 Someone struggling with sad feelings over the loss of a pet should be forgiven for wondering how to reconcile ideas that most people express about displaying pet memorials with what experts say is important, and which the person himself is certain to feel is right.

-Just what is a person to do when he or she opens a publication on pet loss grief and reads the experts boldly say -- as most do -- “Do not let anyone tell you to ‘just get over it.
+Just what is a person to do when he or she opens a publication on pet loss grief and reads the experts boldly say - as most do - “Do not let anyone tell you to ‘just get over it'.
 Be proud of your desire to remember your pet in style.”?
-That advice certainly sounds reasonable, and it is usually followed by plenty of display ideas for pet memorials: some experts recommend building stylish, cabinet style display cases for pet urns, for example.
+That advice certainly sounds reasonable, and it is usually followed by plenty of display ideas for pet memorials: some experts recommend building stylish, cabinet style display cases for pet cremation vessels, for example.
 These hardwood displays feature frames for precious pictures and a glass, mausoleum style, front.
 They are designed to be lavishly featured as part of a home’s interior design.
 Still other suggested display ideas involve life-sized ceramic urns that look startling like the deceased pet.
 These pieces, the experts say, can be elegantly displayed in the pet’s favorite corner of a home.

 There is definitely no shortage of ideas, or products, when it comes to following the expert’s idea that grief over a pet is bet met with a bold, celebratory declaration of one’s love for a beloved, faithful friend.